Example: Reading a PDF using several Reading methods¶

 is rarely possible, and manual review and cleanup are often required.

 As we can see from the original file, all the text has been preserved.
-Bold, italics, etc. are not preserved, nor are text colors, headers, and font type.
+Bold, italics, etc. are not highlighted, nor are text colors, headers, and font type.
 Despite that, the format is mostly plain text rather than markdown.
-In addition, we can observe that images are signaled by a --- ![Image]() ---
+In addition, we can observe that images are signaled by a <!-- image -->

 placeholder, which can be useful to identify where a image has been placed.
-The order of the document is preserved.
+In the same way, pages are marked with another placeholder: <!-- page -->

 Now, let's see how well the other readers handle markdown conversion: